rqlite/helm-charts/charts/rqlite/README.md

 database.
 This feature is useful for building event-driven architectures, maintaining search indexes, or triggering downstream processing.

 The Helm chart exposes CDC configuration under the `config.cdc` dict.
-CDC can only be enabled on voting nodes and requires rqlite v9.0.0 or later.
+CDC requires rqlite v9.0.0 or later, and is not supported on read-only nodes.

 ### Basic CDC Configuration